dclive/B660M-HDV-i5-12400F-Hackintosh/README.md

 ![235283498-3d7157d1-2e62-4592-aacb-a2161746af3b](https://user-images.githubusercontent.com/4536776/235283498-3d7157d1-2e62-4592-aacb-a2161746af3b.jpeg)

 The RAM sticks are unchanged from the middle test to the last test; the BIOS (12.01) is the only change.
 Scores seem to have gone down.
 We'll see what happens in other tests; perhaps I'll revisit the test a bit later.
-I do note that RAM speed in MacOS has changed from PC4266 to PC4400, even if the sticks of RAM remain the same, with the only change being the new BIOS.
+I do note that RAM speed seen in MacOS has changed from PC4266 to PC4400, even if the sticks of RAM remain the same, with the only change being the new BIOS.

 **Credits**